vonalven/vonalven.github.io/index.md

 Even though interesting results were drawned in the previous section, it is time to go even further by investigationg highly touristic cities across the world.

 Let’s begin with the study of every aspect of success individually: for every country available on both the transport and airbnb dataset, let’s find out what aspect of a listing have the most impact on the booking frequency (review_per_month), the grade (review_score) and the positivity of the comments (compound) individually.

 {% include img_compare.html
   image_url="assets/dropdown_hover.html"
 %}

-<iframe src="assets/dropdown_hover.html"></iframe>
 GRAPH POLAR + HEATMAP AVEC ONGLET POUR COMPOUND, REVIEWS AND BOOKING FREQUENCY

 A first interesting information at this point is how cities can be clustered on their parameters relevance in the success of a vacation rental.
 Indeed, 8 city-clusters appears.

 PLOT POWERPOINT QUI REGROUPE LES CLUSTER

 Directly following the first observation is that, as expected, what influences success varies depending on your location.
 For example, the time elapsed since one has been a host on Airbnb is the second most relevant parameter to getting good grades in cities in the fifth cluster whereas it only is the forth one for cities in the tenth cluster.

 Now that it is known for a fact that the location matters for how to handle your reting property, it is time to understand which parameters it would be in your best interest to improve as best as possible.
 For that, a multi-target study might come in handy.
  Indeed, it is time to look at success by considering all its aspects and to come up with the best strategy for you to access the hosts’ elite.

 GRAPH POLAR + HEATMAP DE LA MULTITARGET ANALYSIS

 Among all the parameters inspected througout this article, they can finally be topped down to 8 key features with the most effect on the success of a listing.
-These features are:
+These features
+are:
 -	The distance between the housing and the neirest public transportation station
 -	The minimum amount of night allowed for a stay
 -	The host being a superhost